fabfuel/circuitbreaker/README.rst

 This decorator sets up a circuit breaker with the default settings.
 The circuit breaker:

 - monitors the function execution and counts failures
-- resets the failure count after every successful execution (while is is closed)
+- resets the failure count after every successful execution (while it is closed)
 - opens and prevents further executions after 5 subsequent failures
 - switches to half-open and allows one test-execution after 30 seconds recovery timeout
 - closes if the test-execution succeeded